-Does your Android phone’s battery drains faster than you expect?
-One of the reasons for this could be the apps that continue running in the background long after you moved on to a different task altogether.
+Does your Android phone’s battery drain faster than expected?
+One of the reasons for this could be the apps that continue running in the background long after you have moved on to a different task altogether.
 These apps drain your battery and also eat up your device’s memory.
 You can stop Android apps from running in the background and save your phone’s precious memory and battery life by using a few methods shown you in this guide.

-How to find out which apps are running and consuming the most battery life
+Find out which apps are running and consuming the most battery life

 Select “Running Services.”